-If you require HIPAA compliance, refer to HIPAA-compliant deployment.
+If you require HIPAA compliance, see HIPAA-compliant deployment.

 The Databricks Runtime ML includes a variety of popular ML libraries.
 The libraries are updated with each release to include new features and fixes.

 Databricks has designated a subset of the supported libraries as top-tier libraries.
 For these libraries, Databricks provides a faster update cadence, updating to the latest package releases with each runtime release (barring dependency conflicts).
 Databricks also provides advanced support, testing, and embedded optimizations for top-tier libraries.